Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Algorithms for High-order Clustering

-This method is referred to as the high-order singular value decomposition (HOSVD) in \cite{de2000multilinear}.
-Since $\tilde\U_k$ here does not fully utilize the low-rank structure in all modes of the data, we further improve the estimate by making the projection of $\cY$ onto the pre-estimated subspaces of the other $(d-1)$ modes, i.e.,
+This method is referred to as the high-order singular value decomposition (HOSVD) \citep{de2000multilinear}.
+However, we find that $\tilde\U_k$ here does not fully utilize the low-rank structure in all modes of the data.
+We propose to further improve the estimate by making the projection of $\cY$ onto the pre-estimated subspaces of the other $(d-1)$ modes, i.e.,

-In the matrix bi-clustering setting ($d=2$), the update \eqref{eq:HOOI-2} does not make any changes since $\hat{\U}_k$ and $\tilde{\U}_k$ are provably the same.
-In contrast, for high-order clustering $(d\geq 3)$, $\hat \U_k$ is different from $\tilde\U_k$ and the additional projection of $\cY$ on the pre-estimated subspaces in the other $(d-1)$ modes substantially reduces the noise for the mode-$k$ subspace estimation.